Mode of Attendance: Full Time or Part Time

 Once you have checked the structure for this programme via the structure tab, please click into the above discipline that you would like to study.
 You will then see the full list of optional courses available to you.

-In the two-year language pathway, students take 2 intensive language units and one discipline unit in their first year.
+In the two-year language pathway, students take 60 credits of intensive language and 30 credits in their discipline, in the first year.
 During the summer, they participate in a summer school abroad.
-Upon their return, in the second year, they take one intensive language unit and two discipline units.
+Upon their return, in the second year, they take 30 credits of an intensive language module and 60 credits of discipline modules.
 They also choose a dissertation topic within their Major.

-Students must pass all of the language units in order to qualify for the degree with Intensive Japanese.
+Students must pass all of the language modules in order to qualify for the degree with Intensive Japanese.

 Please check the Programme Specification for further information.